YannikHinteregger/parallel-mandelbrot-go/README.md

 # Parallel Mandelbrot using Go

-This project features the computation and rendering of the Mandelbrot set to show off the concurrency capabilities of Rust.
+This project features the computation and rendering of the Mandelbrot set to show off the concurrency capabilities of Go.
 This code is based on the work of [this repository](https://github.com/GiselaMD/parallel-mandelbrot-go).

 To run the project use `go run .`